bietiekay/Overpass-Proxy/README.md

 This starts the proxy along with Redis and a mock Overpass service used for integration tests.

 The proxy also publishes aggregated usage statistics at `GET /api/statistics`, covering amenity demand, client distribution, cache inventory, and geohash hotspots since the start of the current day.
-Cache coverage is available separately at `GET /api/statistics/cacheCoverage` to reduce payload sizes for dashboards that do not need tile-level inventory detail.
+Cache coverage is available separately at `GET /api/statistics/cacheCoverage` to reduce payload sizes for dashboards that do not need tile-level inventory detail, and per-amenity geohash coverage is exposed via `GET /api/statistics/geohashCoverage` for clients that need precision views without loading cache inventory.
 These counters are persisted to Redis so they survive restarts.
 Upstream Overpass instances can be protected with the `UPSTREAM_DAILY_LIMIT` environment variable, which stops routing requests to a backend for 24 hours once its quota is exhausted.

 #### What the statistics include and how to use them